Fios-Quest/YouTube-Scripts/src/space/fluent.md

 > slide 7

-Let's change using references to taking ownership and returning a new version of the object _with_ the data we wanted to add.
+Instead of taking references lets try taking ownership and returning a new version of the object _with_ the data we want to add.

 ### quirks 3